parsonsrachel/What-is-in-Common-Crawl/README.md

 # Description of Scripts
 Run scripts from the project directory: ```python3 ./scripts/script_name.py```
 - get_crawl_list.py: Saves the names of all available Common Crawl crawls in a file by scraping the dropdown menu on Common Crawls [get started page] (useful for using the original CC data)
 - create_sample_c4_db.py: Creates a sample database of 10,000 random entries of the c4 dataset from huggingface.
 Columns are: url, timestamp, content, n_tokens (number of tokens of the content).
-The database is saved as c4_sample inside c4_sammple.db stored in the data directory.
+The database is saved as c4_sample inside c4_sample.db stored in the data directory.
 - classify_content_db_writer.py: (Requires Google Cloud account and authentication) classifies the content of each entry in the sample database and stores the result in a seperate column (google_classifier).
 Classification is done with the Google Cloud NLP API and its Content Classification model.
+To not have to run this again, the final database with the classifications are also stored on Github to download.

 [conda]: https://docs.conda.io/